EphremTil17/chronoscript/README.md

 3. **Synchronization**:
    - Use the Play button to start audio playback.
    - Click the "**TRANSCRIBE**" button to mark the beginning of a word.
-   - Use the "**CHAIN**" button or designated shortcuts to concurrently end the current word and start the next.
+   - Use the "**CHAIN**" button or designated shortcuts (`Space`) to concurrently end the current word and start the next.
    - Use the "**Reset Word**" button to clear synchronization data for the selected word if corrections are needed.
+4. **Saving**: Use the "**Save**" button or `Ctrl+S` to persist your studio session.
+5. **Verification & Preview**:
+   - Switch to the "**Preview**" tab to see the live Karaoke-style playback.
-4. **Verification**: Scrub through the optimized waveform to verify word placements.
+   - Scrub through the optimized waveform to verify word placements.
 Individual word cards will highlight in alignment with the audio playhead.
-5. **Export**: Data is exported in a structured JSON format containing time-aligned textual segments and word objects.
+6. **Export**: Export the final synchronized outputs (JSON & Tagged Markdown) once the verse is fully perfected.

 ## Local Development